MarketplaceUX/mow/strategy/index.md

 The design team creates several different kinds of documents during this phase to think through design solutions, as well as to communicate with various stakeholders, e.g., engineering and marketing teams.

-Once we've worked through the experience strategy, we'll move into Concept and Design where we'll work on the details of navigation, layout, hierarchy, interaction design, and visual design.
+Once we've worked through the experience strategy, we'll move into Concept and Design where we'll work out the details of navigation, layout, hierarchy, interaction design, and visual design.

 ### <a name="designprocess"></a>A Note about the Design Process

-The visual aids in this section are the tools designers use to think through a holistic experience strategy.
+The visual aids in this section are tools designers use to think through a holistic experience strategy.
 And it's part of the process to throw out almost all of the visual aids when we've completed that thinking.

 This is not wasted effort.
 It's how designers work.